 In Germany, the 'Kommission Wettbewerbsrecht 4.0' enquired into the thresholds and referral systems, the prospects of an ex-post control regime and proposed guidance for acquisitions of start-ups by dominant players.
-Yet, the subsequent 10th Amendment to the GWB has not addressed killer acquisitions, instead it has been declared to pursue tighter rules on the EU level.
-In its joint statement with the CMA and ACC of April 2021, the Bundeskartellamt has called for a more rigorous approach in blocking mergers and to prefer structural over behavioural remedies.
-The statement also calls for questioning the presumption that mergers are generally efficiency-enhancing, pointing to the competitors, consumers and consumers are less engaged in the merger review procedure.
+He subsequent 10th Amendment to the GWB has not addressed killer acquisitions, instead it has been declared to pursue tighter rules on the EU level.
+In its joint statement with the CMA and ACC of April 2021, He Bundeskartellamt has called for a more rigorous approach in blocking mergers and to prefer structural over behavioural remedies.
+The statement also calls for questioning the presumption that mergers are generally efficiency-enhancing, pointing to the competition authorities' experience that merging firms tend to overstate the benefits while competitors, consumers and consumers are less engaged in the merger review procedure.
 One month later, the German Government made clear its negotiating position for the DMA, considering the European Commission's proposal of Article 12 DMA (what then became Article 14 DMA) as a possibility to modify the merger control system under the EUMR by introducing value-based thresholds and adapting the substantive requirements to address killer acquisitions.